Royal Mail Group privacy notice

 Information will be shared with specific categories of third parties where customers have indicated they wish to receive information about products, services or promotions provided by those third parties that may be of interest to them.

 Royal Mail Group may share personal data with other organisations or public bodies for legal purposes, such the police, law enforcement agencies, fraud prevention agencies and other bodies where is necessary or appropriate for the prevention or detection of crime or to protect the rights, property or safety of any person.
+This may include informing other organisations of addresses to and from which we will not deliver or collect items.

 Royal Mail Group will share personal data with overseas postal authorities.
 If you send a letter or parcel overseas, Royal Mail Group will provide the data required for customs and tax clearance or for security screening.
 This information will normally include: shipper name and address, receiver name and address.